mayank2002-jpg/mayank2002-jpg/README.md

 I'm Student📚, Web developer💻 and Designer❤
 --------------------------------------------

-I have been learning to code For the Last 2 years.
-Started My Journey with C language to know the basics of Programming Language.
-After That, I shifted to Web development where I got a great interest.
-I got to know how real-world website works.
-To enhance my problem-Solving Skill I use JAVA language to solve problems.
-I am enthusiastic to learn backend technology and become MERN developer.
+I have dedicated the past three years to learning how to code.
+My journey began with the C language, where I focused on grasping the fundamentals of programming.
+After gaining a solid foundation, I shifted my focus to web development, which captivated my interest immensely.
+Exploring the intricacies of real-world websites allowed me to understand their inner workings.
+To further strengthen my problem-solving abilities, I turned to the Java language.
+Utilizing Java, I tackled various challenges and expanded my skills.
+Now, I am driven to delve into backend technologies and pursue my goal of becoming a MERN (MongoDB, Express, React, Node.js) developer.
+The prospect of working with these technologies excites me, and I am eager to embark on this next phase of my coding journey.

 * 🌍  I'm based in Mumbai,India
 * 🖥️  See my portfolio at [Personal Portfolio](http://mayankmahajan.netlify.app/)